Updated on April 15, 2020

-Privacy in Besu refers to the ability to keep transactions private between the involved participants.
+In Besu, privacy refers to the ability to keep transactions private between the involved participants.
 Other participants cannot access the transaction content or list of participants.

-For production systems requiring private transactions, we recommend using a network with a consensus mechanism supporting transaction finality.
+- We recommend using a network with a consensus mechanism supporting transaction finality.
 For example, IBFT 2.0.

 Private Transaction Managers are also known as Enclaves.